lcsflrs/tmdb-frontend/README.md

 - **Tailwind CSS**: I used Tailwind CSS as the styling tool for the project.
 Tailwind is a utility-first library that allowed me to create styles quickly and efficiently, while also ensuring the responsiveness of the application.

+- **TypeScript**: I opted to use TypeScript to add static typing to the project, which provides greater security and facilitates code maintenance, while making it more readable and clear.

 ## Getting Started

 First, run the development server: